-20.01 An employee who is called for jury duty or as a subpoenaed witness in a case in which the Crown is a party shall be paid at their basic hourly rate for time lost from regular straight time shifts that the employee would otherwise have been scheduled to work for each day of said jury service or subpoenaed witness duty.
+An employee who is called for jury duty or as a 20.01subpoenaed witness in a case in which the Crown is a party shall be paid at their basic hourly rate for time lost from regular straight time shifts that the employee would otherwise have been scheduled to work for each day of said jury service or subpoenaed witness duty.
 The employee shall pay to the University the full amount of jury pay or witness fees received, exclusive of any expenses, and will present proof of service and the amount of pay received.
 The employee is expected to report for work on days when the employee is not actively involved in court proceedings.
-The employee receives notification of jury duty or subpoena as a witness.
+The employee is responsible to notify the University as soon as the employee receives notification of jury duty or subpoena as a witness.
 The employee will report for work when not required for such duty and will endeavour to keep up with the responsibilities of the job to the best of the employee's ability.